igor-couto/vscode-valenca-theme/README.md

 ## Installing
 * This extension will be available for free in the Visual Studio Code Marketplace in the future.
-* To start using the theme, copy it into the `<user home>/.vscode/extensions` folder and restart Visual Studio Code
+* To start using Valenca, copy it into the `<user home>/.vscode/extensions` folder and restart Visual Studio Code.
+Then open VS Code and go to `File>Preferences>Color Theme` and select Valenca.

 ## Feedback